open-turo/eslint-config-react/README.md

 npx install-peerdeps --dev @open-turo/eslint-config-react
 ```

-Then in your `.eslintrc` file extend from one of the two configurations included in this package:
+Then in your `.eslintrc` file, extend from the default configuration of this package, which is the recommended eslint

-1. The default, based on our existing front-end repositories
-2. The "extended", which adds more react-related plugins.
-We intend to transition to this one as default over time

-### Default config

-The default config of this repo is the recommended version for nour existing front-end projects.
+configuration for our existing front-end projects.

 To use this config, just add to your `.eslintrc` the following: